Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 Monitor Display Components

-• Draw a model using primitive
+• Draw the model using primitives

 STEP